Strawberry moon forever — or at least this weekend

 What's in a name?
 That which we call a strawberry moon, by any other word would smell as sweet.

 June's full moon, also known as "strawberry moon," is coming up Saturday evening, reaching its peak at 11:42 p.m.
 ET.
-It's expected to be big, bright and golden — a fine way to celebrate the beginning of summer.
+It's expected to be big, bright and golden.

 According to NASA, the full moon will last through the weekend, from Friday night to Monday morning.